 Black Out Day 2017

-The purpose of Black Out Day is to educate our community about substance use disorder in an effort to reduce the stigma and learn the warning signs in order to provide support and resources for those who suffer.
+The purpose of Black Out Day is to educate our community about the impact of alcohol.
+We hope to reduce the stigma associated with talking about alcohol related issues on a college campus and learn ways to provide support and resources for those who suffer.
 Sign up and join us as we explore how alcohol impacts our lives, our campus, and our society.

 It is time to change the culture around alcohol abuse that normalizes and supports high risk drinking during college.
 It is time to change the perception that "everyone drinks" or worse yet, "everyone drinks to black out."
 It is time to change the rates of overdose deaths in America and on college campuses.
 It is time to change the way people view substance use disorder.
 It is time to change the way our society treats people with substance use disorders and start understanding the disease as a public health concern.
 It is time to change the perception that college students are too young to have a substance use disorder.
 It is time to change the stigma associated with mental illness and substance use disorders.
 It is time to change people's lives for the better by understanding warning signs and reaching out to help others when we see a need.
 Now - it is a time for change.

 Will you join us on Wednesday, October 25th and let your silence stand for something?

 9am-5pm: Black Out Day is an annual awareness event at SJU to reflect on the impact of alcohol on our community while honoring those who are not longer with us due to an substance-related tragedy or those who struggle in silence due to the stigma associated with substance use disorders.
 Those participating in Black Out Day will wear a Black Out Day T-shirt and take a vow of silence from 9am-5pm.
 Often, participants stay silent to honor a loved one they have lost.